 Detailed information about the pension plan's fiduciary net position is available in the separately issued NDPERS financial report.
-Requests to obtain or review this report should be addressed to the Executive Director - NDPERS, P.O.
-Box 1657, Bismarck, North Dakota 58502-1657.

 NOTE 11 DEFINED BENEFIT OPEB PLAN

 The following brief description of NDPERS is provided for general information purposes only.
 Participants should refer to NDAC Chapter 71-06 for more complete information.